I have been teaching elementary music for Tulsa Public Schools more than twenty years and currently am a co-chair for the elementary music department.

 - to have a general understanding of the history and culture behind the various styles

 - to engage each student in a variety of ways to enjoy music (singing, movement, speech, instruments, body percussion, etc.)

 - to offer opportunities to attend performances to ignite a passion for the stage

 - to help students understand the connections between English language arts, math, etc. and the fine arts.

 Orff Schulwerk is a process of teaching that was developed by German Composer, Carl Orff.
-His idea of teaching children to Speak, Move, Sing and Play has swept the world over and been used in the United States for many years.
-We have and use instruments developed by Orff at Salk.
-I am a level 2 certified teacher and am constantly attending professional development to better my skills as well as providing professional development to Tulsa Music teachers.
-I started a summer professional development for music teachers 12 years ago, called Orff Alive, that implements these ideas.
-Our workshops have reached teachers from all over Oklahoma, as well as Arkansas, Kansas and Texas.
+His idea of teaching children to speak, move, sing and play has swept the world over and been used in the United States for many years.
+We use instruments developed by Orff at Salk.
+As a level 2 certified teacher, I am constantly attending professional development to better my skills.

-Our district also has an annual All-District Elementary Music Festival at the Tulsa Community College PACE Van Trease Center (Performing Arts Center for Education) located at HWY 169 and South 81st Street for our 4th-6th grade scholars.
-Music is learned throughout the school year, rehearsed at an all-day field trip at TCC with other schools, and performed that same evening for family members.
-This festival is in its 11th year and serves a performance number of approximately 300 students from across the district annually.
-It is the highlight of year performance for many select students!
-Festival tryouts will be held during class and students will be notified in a timely manner.
-Parents and selected students will be expected to sign a contract agreement to practice and learn all of the music as well as come to the after school practices and the final performance.
-Festival will be held this year on March 22, 2018.
+Our district also has an annual All-District Elementary Music Festival at the Tulsa Community College PACE Van Trease Center (Performing Arts Center for Education).
+Music is learned throughout the school year, rehearsed at an all-day field trip with other Tulsa schools and performed that same evening for family members.
+Three hundred students from across the district perform in the annual festival.
+It is the highlight of the year for many students!